Jarmos-san/hugo-blog/content/posts/reviewing-popular-static-site-generators.md

 Alas, I couldn't stay faithful to Pelican either for long.
 My justification for switching back & forth is explained in more details further ahead in the article.
 But, [Hugo][hugo] hasn't disappointed me til now, so let's see how long can I stick with it.

 Besides, if you read till here, you might wonder to yourself, how fickle-minded I'm.
 Perhaps I'm fickle-minded.
 But if there's anything I learned from the experience, it would be my unbiased opinion on how the various SSGs achieve the same goal albeit in their own way.
-Hence, I wanted to share learnings & leave a detailed review of the software with my audience.
+Hence, I wanted to share my learnings & leave a detailed review of the software with my audience.

 So, without further ado, let's review some of the most popular Static Site Generators, or at least the ones I used.